phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 ## Terraform: Create the App Service with configuration

-Now we have all the pieces, we can build out our App Service in Terraform.
-This isn't support for mountin the blob storage to the App Service, so we will be using a *local-exec* provisioner to run the Azure CLI command.
+Now we have all the pieces.
+We can build out our App Service in Terraform.
+This resource doesn't support for mounting the blob storage to the App Service, so we will be using a *local-exec* provisioner to run the Azure CLI command.

 #### Terraform